WIWA (AM)

-WIWA (1270 AM) is a radio station broadcasting a Christian talk and teaching format.
-Licensed to Eatonville, Florida, United States, it serves the Orlando area.
+WIWA (1270 kHz) is a commercial AM radio station broadcasting a Christian talk and teaching format.
+Licensed to Eatonville, Florida, it serves the Greater Orlando radio market.
 The station is owned by Marc Radio Orlando, LLC.
+Some of its programs are simulcast with sister station WTMN 1430 AM Gainesville.
+The two stations have their radio studios and offices on NW 76th Drive in Gainesville.